Nihlus/StrictEmit/README.md

 ==========

-StrictEmit is a small library that improves the API of the `ILGenerator` class, adding properly typed extensions and overloads for every CIL instruction.
+StrictEmit is a small library that improves the API of the `ILGenerator` class, adding properly typed extensions and overloads for every CIL instruction, along with inline XML documentation for them.

 This stands in contrast to the typical `ILGenerator::Emit` method, which allows the developer to emit invalid IL instructions by using the incorrect overload.